nirex0/Warp-Framework/README.md

 # Warp-Framework (WIP)
-"A framework to create powerful and rich GUI C++ applications using DirectX API"
+"A framework to create powerful and rich GUI C++ Single-Window applications using DirectX API"

 Yes I know what I've written, and Yes I know that this is not what it's said to be yet, but that's what the (WIP) tag is there for, is it not?